MonoGame/MonoGame/Documentation/articles/getting_started/0_getting_started.md

 # Getting Started

+This section walks you through the basics of MonoGame and helps you create your first game.
+We have also included some additional information related to the MonoGame project for developers.

 To get started, first, select the toolset and operating system you will be working with to create your first MonoGame project, then continue reading to understand the basic layout of a MonoGame project.

 By the end of this tutorial set, you will have a working project to build off of for your target platform and will be ready to tackle your next steps.